ARM-software/CMSIS-DAP/Documentation/Doxygen/src/mainpage.md

 Debug probes can be validated for compliance to CMSIS-DAP using the scripts explained in \ref dap_validate.

-\note
+> **Note**
- - CMSIS-DAP v1.x is \a deprecated and is not recommended for new designs.
+> - CMSIS-DAP v1.x is \a deprecated and is not recommended for new designs.
- - Use \ref dap_firmware "CMSIS-DAP v2.x" instead that provides high-speed SWO trace streaming and does not require driver installation in modern operating systems (Mac OS, Linux, Windows).
+> - Use \ref dap_firmware "CMSIS-DAP v2.x" instead that provides high-speed SWO trace streaming and does not require driver installation in modern operating systems (Mac OS, Linux, Windows).
 Refer to \ref dap_drv_install for more information.

 ## Features and Benefits {#dap_benefits}